Deontay Wilder vs. Tyson Fury: Viewership

-The fight was shown live on Showtime in the United States and on BT Sport Box Office in the United Kingdom.
+The fight was shown live on Showtime PPV in the United States and on BT Sport Box Office in the United Kingdom.
 It was the first boxing pay-per-view event headlined by heavyweights on US TV since Hasim Rahman vs. Oleg Maskaev II in 2006, and the first heavyweight fight to be PPV in both the US and UK since Lennox Lewis fought Mike Tyson in 2002.

 The event was both a critical and a commercial success.
 At $74.99 in HD, the fight generated 325,000 buys in the United States.
 In the United Kingdom, the fight sold 450,000 buys.
 Showtime's delayed broadcast a week later drew an average 488,000 viewers, peaking at 590,000, in the United States.

 According to UK-based anti-piracy company Muso, the fight was watched illegally online by nearly 10 million viewers worldwide via pirated streams, including 1.9 million in the United States and more than 1 million in the United Kingdom.